open-component-model/mpas-project-controller/README.md

 # MPAS Project Controller

 The MPAS Project controller is part of the Multi-Platform Automation System (MPAS).
 It is a Kubernetes controller that manages the lifecycle of MPAS projects.
-It is responsible for creating and deleting projects, as well as managing the project's resources.
-MPAS, and the Project Controller, is designed to be used with the [Open Component Model](https://ocm.software) and [Flux](https://fluxcd.io).
+It is responsible for creating and deleting projects and managing the project's resources.
+MPAS, and the Project Controller, are designed to be used with the [Open Component Model](https://ocm.software) and [Flux](https://fluxcd.io).

 The project controller provides a Project Custom Resource Definition (CRD) to enable the following features:

 - Create a Kubernetes namespace for project resources.
 - Create a Project ServiceAccount and associated RBAC.
-- Create a Git repository for the project.
-GihHub, GitLab, and Gitea are supported.
+- Create a git repository for the project.
+GitHub, GitLab, and Gitea are supported.
-  - The repoisitory is bootstrapped with the necessary folder structure and files to enable Flux to manage the project.
+  - The repository is bootstrapped with the necessary folder structure and files to enable Flux to manage the project.
-  - Project owners are able to specify `maintainers` for the repoisitory, which will automatically be added to the `CODEOWNERS` file.
+  - Project owners can specify `maintainers` for the repository, which will automatically be added to the `CODEOWNERS` file.
 - A Flux GitRepository source is created for the project Git repository created above.
 - Flux Kustomizations are configured for each of the bootstrapped folders in the project Git repository.